arcanemachine/phoenix-todo-list/README.md

 ###### Using `docker-compose` With Podman

 - Install `docker-compose` v.1.29.2:
-  - There are several ways to install this package, but I have found installation via Python's `pip` to be the most versatile, namely because it works well with x86_64 and ARM64/ARMv8 systems.
+  - There are several ways to install this package, but I have found installation via Python's `pip` to be the most versatile, namely because it works well with `x86_64` and `aarch64` systems.
     - `pip install docker-compose`
       - Note that `pip install` will install the package into the global namespace.
 If you care to avoid this, use a virtualenv when installing `docker-compose`, or use another method to install it.
 - Set the socket path when running `docker-compose` commands:
   - With an environment variable: `DOCKER_HOST="unix:$(podman info --format '{{.Host.RemoteSocket.Path}}')" docker-compose up`
   - With the `-H` flag: `docker-compose -H "unix:$(podman info --format '{{.Host.RemoteSocket.Path}}')" up`

-###### Building a Release as a Docker Container
+###### Building a Release as a Docker Image

 Run the following commands from the project root directory:

 - Create a release using the helper script:
   - `support/scripts/release-create`
-- Build a Docker/Podman image:
+- Build a container image:
   - Docker: `docker build -t phoenix-todo-list .`
   - Podman: `podman build -t phoenix-todo-list .`

-To push a container to Docker Hub:
+To push an image to Docker Hub:

 - Ensure that you have built an image using the instructions above.
 - Login to your Docker Hub account: